A new crime, the ‘cyber insult,' and expansion of the ‘real names system' could stifle freedom of expression in South Korea.

 In 2009, the real-name system was extended to web sites that received over 100,000 web sites per day.
 As of last year, this law applied to about 150 South Korean web sites.

 The government's efforts to control cyberspace have been formidable, but as a result of the real-name policy, South Korean web sites have become prime targets for hacking both from in and outside of the country.
-The number of hacking incidents reached
+The number of hacking incidents

-more than half of the national population.
+million Koreans, more than half of the national population.

 The South Korean government also suffered an embarrassment when Google's YouTube refused to comply to the real-name verification system in 2009.
 Stating that freedom of expression must be upheld on the internet, Google disabled video upload and

 comment functionalities from users accessing the site within S. Korea.
 Yet users only had to change their country setting in order to upload and comment on the site again, providing a legal loophole which set-off a wide debate within the country.
-The

-incurred web development, monitoring, and security costs --- cited discrimination that put them at a competitive disadvantage to global companies.
+that had incurred web development, monitoring, and security costs --- cited discrimination that put them at a competitive disadvantage to global companies.

 On December 30, 2011, the KCC announced that it will phase out the real-name verification system by 2014.
 This time, web sites that do not remove resident registration IDs and other sensitive information will be fined.